charliemikels/figura-piano/README.md

 ```lua
 local pianoIDs = piano_lib.getPianoIDs()
 ```
 `getPianoIDs()` returns the IDs of all known pianos in a list.
-The list is indexed by integers starting at 1 so is sutable for `for _,_ in ipairs()` loops, but they are not in any particular order.
+The list is indexed by integers starting at 1, so it is suitable for `for _,_ in ipairs()` loops, but they are not in any particular order.

 ### getPianoPositions()
 ```lua
 local pianoPositions = piano_lib.getPianoPositions()
 ```
 `getPianoPositions()` returns the positions of all known pianos in a list.
-The list is indexed by integers starting at 1 so is sutable for `for _,_ in ipairs()` loops, but they are not in any particular order.
+The list is indexed by integers starting at 1, so it is suitable for `for _,_ in ipairs()` loops, but they are not in any particular order.

 You will still need to convert a position back to an ID using `tostring()` if you want to use the piano at that position.